What Is The Difference Between A Solarium And An Atrium?

 A solarium is a designated space within a building intended to harness natural sunlight, often characterized by extensive glass surfaces.
 Conversely, an atrium is an open, central area within a building, typically featuring a skylight or large glass roof to allow light into the surrounding spaces.

-You Might Also Like: 10 Best Tanning Bed Brands
+You Might Also Like: Can You Plug A Tanning Bed Into A Regular Outlet?

 2.How do the functions of a solarium and an atrium differ?